-I am a computer science researcher at 21CT specializing in machine learning and AI.
+Hello.
+I am a computer science researcher specializing in machine learning and AI.
 I completed a postdoc at Carnegie Mellon University, and I received a PhD in Computer Science from the University of Texas at Austin.

-You can read my blog: Kids, Technology, and Fallible Brains and check out my book: The Curiosity Cycle: Preparing Your Child for the Ongoing Technological Explosion.
+The Curiosity Cycle: Preparing Your Child for the Ongoing Technological Explosion

 The Curiosity Cycle helps you prepare your children to be lifelong learners.
 Technology is rapidly changing our world, and those with curiosity will have the opportunity to thrive.Learn More!

 Grammar checking using deep learning